JuliaReach/PolynomialZonotopes.jl/README.md

 ### Dependencies

-This package requires Julia v0.6 or later.
+This package requires Julia v0.6.
 Refer to the [official documentation](https://julialang.org/downloads) on how to install and run Julia in your system.

 To install the [LazySets.jl](https://github.com/JuliaReach/LazySets.jl) dependency,